-Refined petroleum oils, gold and iron or steel scrap were major factors behind Turkey’s highest trade deficits by product, while Russia and China placed first and second respectively among trade partners with which Turkey incurred the highest negative trade balances.
+Gold, iron or steel scrap, coal and refined petroleum oils were major factors behind Turkey’s highest trade deficits by product.
+Russia, China and India represent the three trade partners with which Turkey incurred the highest negative trade balances.

-To put Turkey’s -$55.1 billion trade deficit metric into perspective, the country’s total external debt encompassing both public and private red ink equaled -$453.4 billion at March 2019.
-Turkey’s external debt is the equivalent of roughly 8 times its negative international trade balance.
+To put Turkey’s most recent -$29.6 billion trade deficit metric into perspective, the country’s total external debt encompassing both public and private red ink equaled -$453.4 billion at March 2019.
+Consequently, Turkey’s external debt is the equivalent of roughly 15 times its negative international trade balance.

 Top Turkish Trade Balances by Product and Country

 The following 10 major products generated a surplus subtotal of $28.2 billion for Turkey in its global trade during 2019.
 Metrics listed below highlight Turkey’s strongest competitive advantages over worldwide trading partners.

 - Cars: US$8.5 billion (Reversing a -$1.2 billion deficit in 2012)